sCrypt-Inc/scryptTS-docs/docs/how-to-test-a-contract.md

 * `DummyProvider`: A mockup provider just for local tests.
 It does not connect to the Bitcoin blockchain and thus cannot send transactions.

-* `DefaultProvider`:  The default provider is the safest, easiest way to begin developing on Bitcon, and it is also robust enough for use in production.
+* `DefaultProvider`:  The default provider is the safest, easiest way to begin developing on Bitcoin, and it is also robust enough for use in production.
 It can be used in testnet as well as mainnet.

 * See full list of providers [here](./reference/classes/Provider.md#hierarchy).